 Difference between Lawyer and Advocate: Were you also the one who used to believe that Advocates and Lawyers are the same?
 Well, they are not.
-Many people have a misconception that Advocates and Lawyers are the same and ends up calling the person who represents a client in the court a “Lawyer”.
-However, till the end of this article you’ll get to know all the key differences between an advocate and a lawyer.
+Many people have a misconception that Advocates and Lawyers are the same and end up calling the person who represents a client in the court a “Lawyer”.
+However, till the end of this article, you’ll get to know all the key differences between an advocate and a lawyer.

 Who is a Lawyer?